11551 Forest Central Drive, Suite 300 - Dallas, TX 75243

 Why Should You Talk with the Highly Capable Attorneys at Miller Weisbrod Olesky?

 The only way to find out if you have a birth injury case is to talk to a lawyer experienced in birth injury lawsuits.
-It’s not uncommon that a birth related complication results in a preventable birth injury, including cerebral palsy, but it takes a detailed expert review by a birth injury attorney of the medical records from your child’s birth to determine if the birth injury was the result of medical malpractice.
+It’s not uncommon that a birth related complication results in a preventable birth injury, including cerebral palsy, but it takes a detailed expert review by an HIE attorney of the medical records from your child’s birth to determine if the birth injury was the result of medical malpractice.

 At Miller Weisbrod Olesky, a team of committed lawyers, nurses and paralegals uses our detailed medical negligence case review process to assess your child’s potential birth injury case.
 We start by learning more about you and your child and the status of meeting/missing developmental milestones.
 Then we gather medical records to determine what happened before, during pregnancy.
 We call in documented and proven medical experts who review your records and let us know if they think medical errors could have caused your child’s injuries.